 What is the length of your program study?

-Students in our program average 8 years, beginning summer before matriculation with an 8-week laboratory research.
+Students in our program average eight years, beginning the summer before matriculation with eight weeks of laboratory research.

 What financial supports are available for our students?

 All MSTP students at UT Southwestern receive a generous annual stipend and fully paid tuition throughout their years in the program.